COVID-19 Operational Adjustments

 The Census 2020 is currently underway, and the U.S. Census Bureau is adapting or delaying some operations for the health and safety of the public and Census Bureau staff due to COVID-19.

 The period in which people can self-respond to the census has been extended until October 31, 2020.
-Responses can be made online, by phone at 1-844-330-2020 or by mail using a paper questionnaire.
-Assistance completing the census is available online and by phone, however due to COVID-19 the deployment of mobile questionnaire assistance centers has been delayed.
-Counts for those experiencing homelessness, transitory locations, group quarters and service providers such as soup kitchens and shelters have also been delayed.
+Responses can be made online, by phone at 1-844-330-2020 or by mail using a paper questionnaire, and assistance completing the census is available in multiple languages.

 Social distancing is one way to help your community; another is completing your census today at my2020census.gov or by calling 1-844-330-2020.